michelesr/thesis/src/ccba.md

 Instructions for other GNU/Linux distributions can be found on Docker online documentation.
-For Windows and Mac OS X, on August 11, 2015, *Docker Toolbox* has been released as new installer replacing the older *Boot2Docker*. *The Docker Toolbox is an installer to quickly and easily install and setup a Docker environment on your computer.
+For Windows and Mac OS X, on August 11, 2015, *Docker Toolbox* has been released as new installer replacing the older *Boot2Docker*.

+> *The Docker
+Toolbox is an installer to quickly and easily install and setup a Docker environment on your computer.
 Available for both Windows and Mac, the Toolbox installs Docker Client, Machine, Compose (Mac only), Kitematic and VirtualBox.
+@docker-toolbox.*

-@docker-toolbox.* It's obvious that the only operating systems that can run Docker natively (without the support of a virtual machine) are those that run on Linux kernel.
+It's obvious that the only operating systems that can run Docker natively (without the support of a virtual machine) are those that run on the Linux kernel.

 ### Docker images